Oregon State vs. Washington NCAA Football Odds, Plays and Insights | October 2, 2021

 Washington Stats and Trends

-- Washington's games this year have hit the over one time in three opportunities (33.3%).
+- Washington's games this season have eclipsed the over/under one time in three opportunities (33.3%).

-- When Washington records more than 21.0 points, it is 1-1 against the spread and 2-0 overall.
+- Washington is 1-1 against the spread and 2-0 overall in games when it puts up more than 21.0 points.

 - The Huskies have turned the ball over eight times, one fewer times than the Beavers have forced turnovers (9).